LaxarApps/component-browser/includes/widgets/component-browser-widget/README.md

 ### 1. Display a list of grouped software components *(components)*

-*R1.1* The widget MUSTallow to configure a resource topic under which to expect an artifact listing.
+*R1.1* The widget MUST allow to configure a resource topic under which to expect an artifact listing.

 *Note:* The artifacts listing has the following form: